About the Obama Presidential Center

 What kind of programming will be available at the Center?

-The OPC will be a global hub for community convenings, recreation, and learning, as well as a place for storytelling and story making.
-It will include a collection of public buildings, a Plaza, dynamic play areas for children, a community garden, and other spaces designed to inspire community members and visitors to collaborate, engage, and most importantly, take a piece of their experience back into their community to create positive change.
+The Center will also include a collection of public buildings, a Plaza, dynamic play areas for children, a community garden, and other spaces designed to inspire community members and visitors to collaborate, engage, and most importantly, take a piece of their experience back into their community to create positive change.

 "I have concerns about parking on the Midway Plaisance..."